cmskit/ext-documentation/readme.md

 # cms-kit Extension Documentation

-Path: cms-kit/backend/extensions/documentation
+Path: backend/extensions/documentation

 ## Description

-The only Purpose of this "Extension" is packaging some Documentations for cms-kit.
+The only purpose of this extension is packaging some documentations for cms-kit.
-It uses the cms-kit Documentation-Engine accessable with Extension-Manager.
+It uses the cms-kit documentation-engine accessable with package-manager.

-Documentations are Markdown-Files and are located under doc/[LANGUAGE-SHORT]/
+Documentations are Markdown-Extra files and are located under doc/[LANGUAGE-SHORT]/

-Wizards and some Code-Examples are available as well.
-See Submenu "Code" in Extension-Manager
+Wizards and some code examples are available as well.

 ## Installation

 ### Manual installation

-1. download and extract this Folder (documentation) into backend/extensions/
+1. download and extract this folder (documentation) into backend/extensions/

 ### Installation via package management